Remains belong to Spc. Vanessa Guillen, Fort Hood officials confirm

-The remains found June 30 near the Leon River are those of Spc.
-Vanessa Guillen, Fort Hood officials confirmed Monday.
+Fort Hood officials confirmed the remains found June 30 near the Leon River are those of Spc.
+Vanessa Guillen.

 Maj.
 Gen. Scott Efflandt, III Corps and Fort Hood deputy commander, confirmed the information in a news conference at Fort Hood Monday evening.